 Identify Your Compound

-NMR's ability to differentiate subtle differences in molecular configuration make it an ideal technique for identifying your compound
+NMR's ability to differentiate subtle differences in molecular configuration makes it an ideal technique for identifying your compound

 Molecular configuration